lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 This version is the first step in extending the tyre degradation simulation taking into account tyre's temperature.
 It consists in adding side-by-side the new simulation paramiter in TyreDegradationParameters, and the new simulation in TyreDegradationSimulator, both as latent code.

+The new code added can be automatically tested, while keeping the system working as before and in a releasable state at any time.

 - **Backward compativility breaking changes: none.**

 - **Rollback version: v1.**